coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Ledger-Core-Guides/mainnet/btc-staking.md

 <br/>

 :::note
 The firmware versions listed above reflect the latest available at the time of writing and are subject to change.
-Before timelocking, redeeming, or redelegating Bitcoin on Core using your Ledger device, update to the latest version to ensure compatibility and security.
-Always check **Ledger Live** for the latest updates.
-Refer [here](https://support.ledger.com/article/8458939792669-zd) for more details on updating the Ledger drive firmware.
+Before timelocking, redeeming, or redelegating Bitcoin on Core using your Ledger device, ensure you update to the latest version to maintain compatibility and security.
+Always check **Ledger Live** for the most current updates.
+Refer [here](https://support.ledger.com/article/8458939792669-zd) for more details on updating the Ledger device firmware.
 :::

 ## Prerequisites
 Before you begin, make sure you have:
 * A supported Ledger device with the latest firmware.
 * Ledger Live is installed and set up on your computer.
+* You need to have a BTC address on your Ledger device, which can be acquired through either Ledger Live or the Xverse wallet.
+    * BTC addresses created via wallets other than Xverse and Ledger Live have not been tested - use at your own risk.
-* If using Xverse Wallet, your Ledger device is added to the Xverse Wallet.
+    * For Xverse Wallet, add your Ledger device to the Xverse Wallet.
 * Sufficient BTC (minimum 0.01 BTC) available on your Ledger device for staking.

 ## Setting up Ledger Device